psema4/pine/auto-pine/README.md

 ### Config

-If you're using an NFS image, you'll need to configure the ip address of the NFS server:
+You'll need to configure the ip address of the NFS server if you intend to use one.
+Skip this step if not using NFS.

 ```
 vim defaults/boot/cmdline.txt # change 192.168.1.1 to the IP address of your NFS server